jpanaro/DS_A_P/problems/AlgoMonster/Binary_Search/README.md

 ## Implicitly Sorted Array

-1. Find Minimum in Rotated Sorted Array
+1. Find Minimum in Rotated Sorted Array :x:
+2. The Peak of a Mountain Array :white_check_mark: